Market Saturation and Utilization Data Tool

 The Centers for Medicare & Medicaid Services (CMS) has developed a Market Saturation and Utilization Data Tool that includes interactive maps and a dataset that shows national-, state-, and county-level provider services and utilization data for selected health service areas.
 Market saturation, in the present context, refers to the density of providers of a particular service within a defined geographic area relative to the number of the beneficiaries receiving that service in the area.

-The seventh release of the data tool includes a quarterly update of the data to the fourteen health services areas from release 6, and also includes Federally Qualified Health Centers and Ophthalmology data.
-Release 7 will therefore include seven, twelve-month reference periods and the following health service areas: Home Health, Ambulance (Emergency, Non-Emergency, Emergency & Non-Emergency), Independent Diagnostic Testing Facilities (Part A and Part B), Skilled Nursing Facilities, Hospice, Physical and Occupational Therapy, Clinical Laboratory (Billing Independently), Long-Term Care Hospitals, Chiropractic Services, Cardiac Rehabilitation Programs, Psychotherapy, Federally Qualified Health Centers, and Ophthalmology.
-Also new to Release 7 is a trend analysis graphing tool that allows users to graph the percentage change and trend over time at the national level for the available metrics and health services areas.
+The eighth release of the data tool includes a quarterly update of the data to the sixteen health services areas from release 7, and also includes Preventive Health Services data.
+Release 8 also includes two additional reference periods, and will therefore include nine, twelve-month reference periods and the following health service areas: Home Health, Ambulance (Emergency, Non-Emergency, Emergency & Non-Emergency), Independent Diagnostic Testing Facilities (Part A and Part B), Skilled Nursing Facilities, Hospice, Physical and Occupational Therapy, Clinical Laboratory (Billing Independently), Long-Term Care Hospitals, Chiropractic Services, Cardiac Rehabilitation Programs, Psychotherapy, Federally Qualified Health Centers, Ophthalmology, and Preventive Health Services.
+Also new to Release 8 are three new metrics for dual eligibility including Number of Dual Eligible Users, Percentage of Dual Eligible Users out of Total Users and Percentage of Dual Eligible Users out of Dual Eligible FFS Beneficiaries and an addition to the interactive trend graph.
+The interactive trend graph allows users to graph trends over time for selected geographies at the national and state-level by selecting a metric and health service area from the dropdown menu.

 The analysis is based on paid Medicare Fee-for-Service (FFS) claims data from the CMS Integrated Data Repository (IDR).
 The IDR contains Medicare FFS claims, beneficiary data, provider data, and plan data.
 FFS claims data are analyzed for a 12-month reference period, and results are updated quarterly to reflect a more recent 12-month reference period.